dwarne/AMATH-482/README.md

 # AMATH-482
 This repository contains the projects that I worked on for my Computational Methods for Data Analysis class.

-The bulk of this course was focused around extracting significant information from noisy/cluttered datasets.
+In brief, this course was focused around extracting significant information from datasets.

 This information could be in the form of a graph/picture/image that gives insight into patterns within the data, etc.